pkp/ojs-user-guide/en/settings.md

 5. [Distribution](settings.md#distribution)
 6. [Users & Roles](settings.md#users)

-Configure your website to suit your needs from the collection of Settings pages provided by OMP.
+Configure your site to suit your needs.

 You can access the Settings pages by clicking on the **Settings** link in the main navigation menu on the left, then selecting the specific settings page you'd like.